 We are currently financing projects in 16 countries – or off the coasts of these countries.
 They are all fairly well distributed across the southern hemisphere.
 Our largest project is off the coast of South Africa, followed by Peru, Ecuador and Costa Rica.
 I’d also like to point out that Mozambique is now home to the first protected areas managed by local communities thanks to our financing.
 The coastal communities of the Solomon Islands in the Pacific have been reinforced, and marine conservation areas have been created off São Tomé and Príncipe for the first time in its history.
 We have also helped to significantly expand the protected areas around the Galápagos Islands.
 These examples demonstrate how diverse and ambitious our portfolio has become.
 In addition to these 18 ongoing projects, we have 15 more in the pipeline.

-So you would say that you have a positive record after five years?
+So you would say that you have a positive record after six years?

 Yes, absolutely.
 We have built up an organisation along with all the processes required to develop a funding programme, while attracting additional donors and moving forward at full speed at all times.
 In other words, we’ve built our house while planning how to build it.

-Who has become involved in the fund in the past five years?
+Who has become involved in the fund in the past six years?

 Sweden, France, Norway and the Green Climate Fund are now also co-financing the fund.
 We have collected 170 million euros so far.
 We are no longer a German organisation, though the Blue Action Fund continues to be based on a German initiative.
 It has developed into a multilateral foundation with strong member countries.